Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azure-ad-sspr-deployment-considerations.md

 * [Frequently asked questions of SSPR management](https://docs.microsoft.com/en-us/azure/active-directory/authentication/active-directory-passwords-faq)
 	(incl. password policy and cloud-only scenarios)

-I can strongly recommend to have in-place an actively monitor of your SSPR audit events and insights (as written in the latest section of this article).
+I can strongly recommend to have in-place an actively monitor of your SSPR audit events and insights (as written in the next part of this blog post).

 ## Registration and options of authentication methods methods for SSPR
 Users must already have been registered for SSPR with authentication method(s) before they begin the reset process.
 It’s recommended to [enable combined registration for SSPR and MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-registration-mfa-sspr-combined) for those users.
 This step should be part of the (Azure AD) user on-boarding process and configured right from the start.